How is MIPS Score Calculated?

 Upon claiming an exclusion, the points for the measure will be assigned to another measure within the PI category keeping the total maximum points the same.

-• Public Health and Clinical Data Exchange exclusion: Exclusion can be claimed for just one or both the public health /clinical data registries required to be reported to.
+Public Health and Clinical Data Exchange Exclusion: An exclusion can be claimed for only one or both the public health /clinical data registries.
 If the exclusion is claimed for just one, then the one being reported will carry all 25 points.
 If the exclusion is claimed for both, the 10 points are allocated to the Provide Patients Electronic Access to Their Health Information measure, making it worth 50 points.

 STEP 7: Cost Category

-The Cost performance category has increased to 30% for the 2024 performance year.
-CMS will calculate the score for the Cost category from the Medicare Administrative Claims data for the entire calendar year 2024.
+The Cost performance category has increased to 30% for the 2025 performance year.
+CMS will calculate the cost category score from the Medicare Administrative Claims data for the entire calendar year 2025.
 So, you don’t need to submit any data.
-There are a total of 29 measures (27 episode-based measures + MSPB-C + TPCC).
+There are a total of 35 measures (33 episode-based measures + MSPB-C + TPCC).
 The measures would be scored for a provider or practice only when the scoring criteria are met.

 Each measure will be scored out of 10 points based on the measure benchmarks.
 Only the measures for which your organization meets the case-minimums will be scored.